snowdenMoses/shortlink/How to run the code.md

 1. run the following command
-    npm install - #to install all the dependencies npm run dev - #To run the app locally npm run test - #To run jest test on the app
+    npm install - #to install all the dependencies npm run dev - #To run the app locally npm run test - #To run test on the app

 2. The project has the following endpoints
     i.  localhost:3005/encode  (POST request method)